 The current report focuses on the top six material sustainability issues identified by the cement industry and the Association.
-The issues were selected using a participative materiality assessment process.
+The issues were selected using a participative materiality assessment process and the workshop was facilitated by KPMG.
 This was the first time that we undertook this process, as a means of being more responsive to the issues facing our industry and we regard this as the first step in an incremental process.
 We intend to continue to refine the risk assessment process in the forthcoming reporting cycle.
 These issues may change in the following reports as the context and challenges facing the cement industry in South Africa change.
-The scope of the identification of material issues were around social and environmental sustainability elements rather than the business and financial risks associated with the core business of the member companies.
+The scope of the identification of material issues was around social and environmental sustainability elements rather than the business and financial risks associated with the core business of the member companies.